 Any member who either has attained the age of 60 years or was in the service of the city on January 1, 1974 and has completed at least 20 years of service, is eligible for a normal service retirement benefit.
-Any such member may retire by filing with the Retirement System's Board, a written statement duly attested setting forth the time subsequent to the date of filing that the member desires to be retired, or the Retirement System's Board may, at its option, retire any such eligible member, furnishing written notice thereof at least 60 calendar days in advance of the specified date of such retirement.
+Any such member may retire by filing, with the Board, a written statement duly attested setting forth the time subsequent to the date of filing, that the member desires to be retired, or the Board may, at its option, retire any such eligible member, furnishing written notice thereof at least 60 calendar days in advance of the specified date of such retirement.